-In competitions that are also direct Qualification Competitions for the Olympic Games or the Youth Olympic Games, the maximum number allowed is 4 pentathletes per gender per nation.

-In Olympic Ranking competitions, counting towards the Olympic Pentathlon World Ranking list (OPWR or YOPWR) the maximum number allowed is 4 pentathletes per nation per gender.
-If there are free places, the host nation may compete with 6 athletes per gender.

-Olympic Pentathlon World Ranking (OPWR or YOPWR) eligible competitions, which are not Continental Championships, must be open to all UIPM nations, organise Individuals for both genders with qualification and finals of 36; and have applied by the deadline to be included in the Olympic Ranking calendar.
+- i) In competitions that are also direct Qualification Competitions for the Olympic Games or the Youth Olympic Games, the maximum number allowed is 4 pentathletes per gender per nation. - ii) In Olympic Ranking competitions, counting towards the Olympic Pentathlon World Ranking list (OPWR or YOPWR) the maximum number allowed is 4 pentathletes per nation per gender.
+If there are free places, the host nation may compete with 6 athletes per gender. - iii) Olympic Pentathlon World Ranking (OPWR or YOPWR) eligible competitions, which are not Continental Championships, must be open to all UIPM nations.
+Candidate organisers must submit their applications to UIPM HQ by the deadline announced in the Olympic Qualification System for their event to be considered by the UIPM Executive Board for possible inclusion in the Olympic or Youth Olympic Ranking calendar.